 Types of Pitches:

-This kind of pitch is characterized by a total duration of under 3 minutes.
+This kind of pitch is characterized by a total duration a duration of 3 to 5 minutes.
 You won’t always have visual material when giving it, so we recommend you create a script and tell a story that moves your audience to take action.
 The structure is simple and as Simon Sinek tells us in his Golden Circle model:

 - Start with what inspires you, with the why of what you do.